Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

   → done with the the [webpack banner-plugin](https://webpack.js.org/plugins/banner-plugin/) and the [source-map-support](https://www.npmjs.com/package/source-map-support) module
 - ignore `.scss` requires
   → done with [babel-plugin-transform-require-ignore](https://www.npmjs.com/package/babel-plugin-transform-require-ignore)
-  __lesson learn: use babel to transform your code before bundling it with webpack__

 ### client